Roux-en-Y Gastric Bypass Surgery

 To be a good candidate for gastric bypass surgery, you should have already tried to lose weight through diet and exercise and been unable to find sustained success.
 Your body mass index should be 40 or higher, unless you suffer from serious weight-related health issues, in which case your BMI should be 35 or higher.
 While some young people may need bariatric surgery, we typically want patients to be 18 years of age or older, although special circumstances may apply.
 Your primary care physician and Dr. Parrish will both evaluate you to determine if weight loss surgery is in your best interest.
 Bariatric surgery requires significant changes in lifestyle, and you must be prepared for these challenges physically and psychologically.
 Of course, you’re not alone in this process.
 We will be with you every step of the journey toward improved health and greater well-being.

-The Laparoscopic Gastric Bypass Surgery Procedure
+What Does the Laparoscopic Gastric Bypass Surgery Procedure Involve?

 Candidates for the laparoscopic gastric bypass procedure include patients with a Body Mass Index (BMI) of at least 40, or a BMI of 35 or higher with at least one obesity-related health condition.
 Dr. Parrish will begin the procedure by making several small (1/4 to ½ inch) incisions along the abdomen.
 He will separate a small portion of the stomach and attach it to the small intestine.
 When the small intestine is connected to the new, smaller stomach pouch, it creates a “Y” shape, which gives “Roux-en-Y” gastric bypass surgery its name.